Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Introduction

-A recently implemented disaggregation algorithm~\cite{Chakrabarti2014} based on the principle of relevant information (PRI) addresses the above inadequacies by utilizing the full probability density function of a set of training observations, rather than second order moments, to approximate a transformation function that relates micro-meteorological data recorded in a region to \emph{in-situ} soil moisture (SM).
+A recently implemented disaggregation algorithm\cite{Chakrabarti2014} based on the principle of relevant information (PRI) addresses the above inadequacies by utilizing the full probability density function of a set of training observations, rather than second order moments, to approximate a transformation function that relates micro-meteorological data recorded in a region to \emph{in-situ} soil moisture (SM).
 It uses the transformation function to generate an initial set of SM values for the rest of the data set.
-The disaggregated SM is obtained by iterating between the coarse scale SM and the initial SM values using an information theoretic cost function.
-Although this results in low disaggregation errors, it is computationally intensive.
+The disaggregated SM is obtained by iterating between the coarse scale SM values and the initial SM values using an information theoretic cost function.
+The PRI method was compared to the widely used disaggregation algorithm based on a second order regression using the Triangle Method\cite{Piles2011}.
+It was found to have lower disaggregation errors, especially for complex noise models added to the coarse resolution SM.
+Notably, the Kullback-Leibler distance between the true and disaggregated SM was 50\% lower for the PRI method, compared to the Triangle Method.
+This is because methods based on the 2nd order Triangular or Quadrilateral regressions do not have separate steps for error-bias and error-variance controls and rely on the data being well-posed to achieve a balance between error-bias and error-variance.
+Although the PRI method results in low disaggregation errors, training a fully Bayesian transformation function is computationally intensive.
 Additionally, it requires a comprehensive training set for the initial estimate of the multi-dimensional PDF to converge.
 In this study, a self-regularized regressive model (SRRM) is used to disaggregate SM.
-It is less computationally intensive as it uses auxiliary features correlated to SM to perform clustering of pixels and subsequently trains a single model for each cluster.
+It is expected to be less computationally intensive as it uses auxiliary features correlated to SM to perform clustering of pixels and subsequently trains a single model for each cluster.
 Furthermore, it requires fewer samples for training.

-SM is a key governing factor in surface and sub-surface hydrological and agricultural models as it regulates the land-atmosphere interactions.
-Representational models of weather~\cite{Fennessy2009,Douville2000,Koster2004}, crop growth~\cite{Tubiello2002}, ecosystem and carbon cycle processes~\cite{Yuste2005,Friend2007}, dust generation~\cite{Fecan1999}, trace gas fluxes~\cite{Holtgrieve2006}, and agricultural drought~\cite{Narasimhan2005,Chakrabarti2013} require soil moisture data at a fine spatial resolution.
-Recent satellite missions, including the already functional European Space Agency (ESA) Soil Moisture and Ocean Salinity (SMOS) and the soon to be launched National Aeronautics and Space Administration (NASA) Soil Moisture Active Passive missions, provide for SM retrievals at unprecedented spatial and temporal resolutions of tens of kilometres every 2-3 days, with worldwide coverage.
-However, models simulating physical processes need SM at even finer scales of 1 km~\cite{Chakrabarti2013}.
-Disaggregation addresses this discrepancy in scales by generating local fine-resolution data from coarse-resolution data obtained from satellites.